Donald Trump in popular culture: Television

 Since 1988, Trump and members of his family have been parodied on Saturday Night Live (SNL).
 He has hosted SNL twice, in 2004 and 2015.
 Trump is one of four presidents who have appeared on Saturday Night Live, and the only president to have hosted the show.
 On SNL, Trump has been impersonated by several people, including Phil Hartman, Darrell Hammond and Alec Baldwin.

 Trump appeared on The Oprah Winfrey Show in 1988 and 2011.
 When asked in 1988 if he considered running for president, he said he would "never want to rule it out totally."
 In 1999, he said that he would like Oprah Winfrey as his running mate.

 Trump has appeared on and been involved in WWE programming (professional wrestling) several times since the late 1980s.
 Throughout these appearances, he has always taken on the persona of a generous billionaire who cares about the WWE fans, serving as a foil to Vince McMahon, the "villainous billionaire owner" character.
 On the January 2, 2007, episode of Monday Night Raw, Trump appeared virtually to interrupt "Vince McMahon Appreciation Night", showering the audience with thousands of dollars, beginning his feud with McMahon.
 On the March 12, 2007, episode of Monday Night Raw, Trump signed a contract for his "Battle of the Billionaires" WrestleMania match against Vince McMahon.
 At WrestleMania 23, he won the right to shave Vince McMahon's hair, after betting that Bobby Lashley would beat Umaga in a match.
 In 2009, Trump returned to WWE programming, purchasing Monday Night Raw from McMahon, who had fallen into bankruptcy in storyline, on the June 15th episode of the show, announcing that his first move as company owner would be to make next week's episode of Raw commercial-free for the entire 3-hour runtime.
-On the June 22nd episode of Raw, Trump sold the show back to McMahon for twice the price he bought it for, also giving the audience of the show free attendance, refunding their ticket price.
+On the June 22 episode of Raw, Trump sold the show back to McMahon for twice the price he bought it for, also giving the audience of the show free attendance, refunding their ticket price.
 Additionally on this show, Trump encountered Santino Marella, who had then adopted his cross-dressing alter ego of Santina Marella.
-Trump, disgusted and annoyed by Marella, fired them as a part of the storyline.
+Trump, disgusted and annoyed by Marella, fired him as a part of the storyline.

-A young Donald Trump is portrayed in an episode of Quantum Leap from 1992.
+A young Donald Trump is portrayed in "It's A Wonderful Leap", a 1992 episode of Quantum Leap.

 From 1996 to 2015, Trump owned part or all of the Miss Universe pageants.
 He was selected for a star on the Hollywood Walk of Fame in 2007 for producing the shows.